/

 After months of breastfeeding around the clock and diligently trying to put her infant son to sleep in his bassinet, Toronto mom Kate Galt was bone-tired.
 Nothing was working anymore.
 When Elliot outgrew the bassinet at three months old, Galt tried to train him to sleep in his own crib, but he always seemed to wind up in bed with her at some point in the night.
 It's where he seemed happiest and most settled.

-But when parents are desperate for just a few hours of sleep, bed-sharing does happen.
+When parents are desperate for just a few hours of sleep, bed-sharing often happens.
 Anyone who has brought their infant into their bed for a 3 a.m. feed knows how easy it is to doze off while nursing, with the baby in your arms, whether you mean to or not.

 If you can, breastfeed for at least two months